Ear Infections

 Risk Factors for Developing an Ear Infection

-The risk of ear infections can be a common ailment for both children and adults alike.
+The risk for ear infections can be a common ailment for both children and adults alike.
 In fact, five out of six children will experience an ear infection by the age of three.
 However, certain factors can increase the risk of developing an ear infection.
 Understanding these risk factors can help individuals take necessary precautions and seek medical attention promptly to prevent or manage ear infections.

 Age and Genetics